BarbaLuke/Tesi/README.md

     to do this (adapt the pipeline to the purpose) need to know about SHIVER's method (linked above).

-## How to start
+## How to run
 ***
-Once created the Docker image, you have to see trough the file ***nextflow.config*** to check you have only to run this commands choosing the right options:
+Once created the Docker image and changed the parameters (and files), you have to run this commands choosing the right options:
 > ```
 > $  ./nextflow run preprocess.nf -profile docker --aligner [ bowtie2 || bwa || smalt ] --mode [ shiver || classic ]
 > ```